AliceWonderMiscreations/libbitcoin-RPM/README.md

 Their project on GitHub is [https://github.com/libbitcoin](https://github.com/libbitcoin).

+## YUM repository
+If you just want the RPM packages for CentOS 7, please visit the yum repository I created for that.
+Well, it is not live yet, but soon will be.
+When it is live there will be a link here.

+If you want to build the RPM packages yourself, read on.

-## Public Domain
+## CC0 Public Domain
-No license is required to use the RPM spec files provided here.
+No license is required to use the RPM spec files I created here.
 I consider the RPM spec files to be Public Domain.
 See [Creative Commons CC0](https://wiki.creativecommons.org/wiki/CC0).

-However please note that it is considered bad form to remove RPM spec file changelog entries.
+However please note that it is considered bad form to remove RPM spec file `changelog` entries.
 If you do so, though, there are no legal ramifications.
-I just might cry if I find out.
+I just might cry if I find out, that is all.

 Please note that the Public Domain nature only applies to RPM spec files that I wrote from scratch (all of the libbitcoin spec files).
-For many of the RPM spec files, I started with RPM spec files provided by CentOS, EPEL, or Fedora.
+For many of the other RPM spec files, I started with RPM spec files provided by CentOS, EPEL, or Fedora.

 Obviously I can not apply the CC0 public domain license to those.
-The license for the software packaged applies to those unless the people who originally wrote those spec files applied a different one.
+For RPM spec files here where `Alice Wonder` is not the oldest entry in the `changelog` you should assume the same license applies to the spec file that also applies to the software being packaged by the spec file.

 Also please note that the CC0 public domain license I apply to the RPM spec files I did write from scratch only applies to the spec files themselves, and not to the software that the spec files create packages for.

+I just like my spec files to be CC0 so that no one has to ask me to re-use them for whatever purpose they want.
+They can.

 ## Spec File Target
 I am targeting CentOS 7 with EPEL for some dependencies with these RPM spec files.
-What that means is that they should build in [mock](https://github.com/rpm-software-management/mock/) configured to use the CentOS 7 base, updates, and EPEL repositories for any build dependencies.
+What that means is that they should build in [mock](https://github.com/rpm-software-management/mock/) configured to use the CentOS 7 base, updates, and EPEL repositories for any build dependencies that are not part of this spec file collection.

 I also *hope* that these RPM spec files will build in Fedora Rawhide and/or the current stable release of Fedora, however I do not run a Fedora system and I have no desire to set up a Fedora mock buildroot to find out.

+Fedora 25 may need some of the same type of special handling that CentOS 7 requires, but I *think* Fedora 26 (current Rawhide) has new enough packages for the various libbitcoin dependencies.

 ## BOOST and ICU